Agilent Technologies (NYSE:A) Releases Q4 2021 Earnings Guidance

 Agilent Technologies (NYSE:A) updated its fourth quarter 2021 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $1.150-$1.180 for the period, compared to the Thomson Reuters consensus estimate of $1.110.
 The company issued revenue guidance of $1.63 billion-$1.66 billion, compared to the consensus revenue estimate of $1.61 billion.Agilent Technologies also updated its FY 2021 guidance to $4.280-$4.310 EPS.

+Agilent Technologies (NYSE:A) last announced its quarterly earnings results on Monday, August 16th.
+The medical research company reported $1.10 EPS for the quarter, beating analysts’ consensus estimates of $0.99 by $0.11.
+The firm had revenue of $1.59 billion during the quarter, compared to analysts’ expectations of $1.54 billion.
+Agilent Technologies had a net margin of 16.12% and a return on equity of 26.12%.
+The company’s revenue for the quarter was up 25.8% compared to the same quarter last year.
+During the same quarter last year, the company posted $0.78 earnings per share.
+As a group, equities research analysts anticipate that Agilent Technologies will post 4.31 EPS for the current fiscal year.

-In other news, SVP Dominique Grau sold 9,033 shares of the firm’s stock in a transaction dated Wednesday, August 18th.
-The shares were sold at an average price of $165.06, for a total value of $1,490,986.98.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, VP Jacob Thaysen sold 16,289 shares of the firm’s stock in a transaction dated Thursday, June 10th.
-The stock was sold at an average price of $142.90, for a total transaction of $2,327,698.10.
-Following the completion of the sale, the vice president now owns 83,423 shares of the company’s stock, valued at approximately $11,921,146.70.
+In other Agilent Technologies news, VP Jacob Thaysen sold 16,289 shares of the company’s stock in a transaction that occurred on Thursday, June 10th.
+The shares were sold at an average price of $142.90, for a total value of $2,327,698.10.
+Following the completion of the transaction, the vice president now directly owns 83,423 shares in the company, valued at approximately $11,921,146.70.
+The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, SVP Dominique Grau sold 1,968 shares of the business’s stock in a transaction on Thursday, June 17th.
+The stock was sold at an average price of $145.10, for a total transaction of $285,556.80.
+Following the completion of the sale, the senior vice president now directly owns 83,388 shares in the company, valued at approximately $12,099,598.80.
 The disclosure for this sale can be found here.
-Insiders sold a total of 39,901 shares of company stock valued at $6,023,274 in the last 90 days.
+Insiders have sold 39,901 shares of company stock valued at $6,023,274 over the last quarter.

-A hedge fund recently raised its stake in Agilent Technologies stock.
-Morgan Stanley raised its holdings in shares of Agilent Technologies, Inc. (NYSE:A) by 2.9% during the second quarter, according to its most recent filing with the SEC.
-The firm owned 1,154,775 shares of the medical research company’s stock after purchasing an additional 33,059 shares during the period.
-Morgan Stanley owned 0.38% of Agilent Technologies worth $170,688,000 at the end of the most recent reporting period.
+An institutional investor recently raised its position in Agilent Technologies stock.
+Morgan Stanley lifted its stake in shares of Agilent Technologies, Inc. (NYSE:A) by 2.9% in the 2nd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The firm owned 1,154,775 shares of the medical research company’s stock after buying an additional 33,059 shares during the quarter.
+Morgan Stanley owned about 0.38% of Agilent Technologies worth $170,688,000 as of its most recent filing with the Securities & Exchange Commission.

 About Agilent Technologies